Air Intelligence of Russia: History

 During the First World War the Air reconnaissance began to operate as an independent air force unit.

-After the creation of the USSR and at the Great Patriotic War 12% of the Soviet airplanes were carried out intelligence missions.
+After the creation of the USSR in 1922 and after the German invasion (Operation Barbarossa of June 22, 1941) 12% of Soviet aircraft carried out intelligence missions.
 With the escalation of hostilities, the intensity of air patrols also increased.
 In 1941, the number of patrol aircraft was 9,2%, in 1944 — 15%.
 Aerial intelligence not only collected data on the enemy, but also supplemented and documented data on other types of reconnaissance for the Red Army.
 Aerial intelligence was often the only means of obtaining information on the enemy for the military command.
 Air intelligence during the war was carried out in two ways: visual observation and aerial photography.
 Moreover, if in 1941 aerial photography accounted for a little more than 10% of all reconnaissance missions, then in 1945 it was exceeded 86%.
-The weak link of the domestic reconnaissance aviation was the absence during the war years of a specialized reconnaissance aircraft.
+The weak link of domestic reconnaissance aviation was the absence during the war years of a specialized reconnaissance aircraft.

-At the Cold War era it was carried out as part of the Soviet Air Force.
+During the Cold War era (c.1947-1991) it was carried out as part of the Soviet Air Force.
+Versions of the Mikoyan-Gurevich MiG-25 (ASCC "Foxbat") and Mikoyan-Gurevich MiG-27 (ASCC "Flogger") were designed and used for aerial reconnaissance.